barkode/bake-with-joy/README.md

     [UIVerse](https://uiverse.io/)
   - credits for gallery goes from [LogRocket](https://blog.logrocket.com/responsive-image-gallery-css-flexbox/)
+  - [Google Maps](https://www.google.ie/maps/)was used to show the location
 - Media
   - credit for my images across the website goes to [Unsplash](https://unsplash.com/) and [Pexell](https://www.pexels.com/)